DosenbachGreene/processing_pipeline/README.md

 docker compose build
 ```

-which will auto-source your `.env` file and pass the `MATLAB_VERSION` variable to the docker build command
-automatically.

 Both will do a multi-stage build of the docker image with the tag `ghcr.io/dosenbachgreene/me_pipeline`.

-> **__NOTE:__** The docker image currently requires that you run the `install_nordic.sh` script
-> prior to building the docker image.
-This is because the NORDIC MCR executable is not included
-> in the repo, and is instead built with MATLAB prior to building the docker image.

 The docker build makes the `run_pipline` script the entrypoint.
 An example invocation for the help is given below: